SfM-TTR: Using Structure from Motion for Test-Time Refinement of Single-View Depth Networks: Related Work

 \subsection{Supervised Single-View Depth Learning}

 Several early works addressed single-view depth learning either directly from the image~\cite{saxena2008make3d} or via semantic labels~\cite{liu2010single} before the deep learning era.
 The seminal works by Eigen et al.~\cite{eigen2014depth,eigen2015predicting} significantly improved the prediction accuracy by training deep networks supervised with ground-truth depth from range sensors.
 Since then, single-view depth networks have received significant attention from the research community, focusing on improving the performance by using more sophisticated architectures and losses, e.g.,~\cite{laina2016deeper,liu2015learning,xu2018structured,lee2018single,xian2020structure,miangoleh2021boosting,patil2022p3depth}.
+A re-formulation of the problem as an ordinal regression has led to further improvement~\cite{fu2018deep,bhat2021adabins,bhat2022localbins}.
 Recently, Bae et al.\cite{bae2022multi} fuse the single-view depths from multiple images, but differently from us without TTR of the network.
-Recently, a re-formulation of the problem as an ordinal regression has led to further improvement~\cite{fu2018deep,bhat2021adabins,bhat2022localbins}.
 Despite their remarkable progress, we show in this paper that the accuracy of state-of-the-art supervised depth networks is further improved by our SfM-TTR proposal.